 In parallel with the proliferation of different reasoning systems, larger and larger bodies of knowledge are being built in several fields, each with its expressiveness and efficiency, that can benefit enormously from adequate frameworks allowing to reason with information coming from different sources.
 Integrating several knowledge sources in a modular and flexible way is nowadays a growing need, and there has been significant growth in the research and development of this kind of heterogenous systems.
-As such, best practices should be devised as early as possible to guide the design and implementation of these systems, as has been done for other frameworks [2, 26].
+As such, best practices should be devised as early as possible to guide the design and implementation of these systems, as has been done for other frameworks [2, 20, 33].

-A particular class of heterogeneous combinations is that of non-monotonic multi-context systems (MCSs) [3], which consist of several independent systems ("contexts") interacting through Datalog-style "bridge rules", controlling the flow of information by means of knowledge added to a context whenever some information is inferred in other contexts.
-MCSs have been a topic of active research recently, and several variants of MCSs have been proposed to deal with particular situations.
-Of particular interest are relational MCSs [15], where each context has a first-order sublanguage.
-These generalize MCSs, since one can take the first-order sublanguage to be empty.
+A particular class of such heterogeneous combinations is that of non-monotonic multi-context systems (MCSs) [3], which consist of several independent systems (the "contexts") interacting through Datalog-style "bridge rules", controlling how information flows by means of knowledge that is added to a context whenever some information can be inferred from other contexts.
+MCSs have been a topic of active research in recent years, with effort being put in addressing specific problems of this framework, and several variants of MCSs have been proposed to deal with particular situations.
+Of particular interest are relational multi-context systems [16], where each context is allowed to have a first-order sublanguage freely generated from a given set of predicate symbols and constants.
+Relational MCSs generalize MCSs, rather than restricting them, since one can take the first-order sublanguage to be empty.
 However, they allow bridge rules with actual first-order variables, instead of seeing such rules simply as meta-level notation for the (potentially very large) set of all their closed instances.
-This is useful to express information flow between logic-based systems, as a single rule can "transport" all instances of a predicate from one context to another.
+This is useful namely when there is information flow between logic-based systems, as a single rule can "transport" all instances of a predicate from one context to another.